How to make a pants pattern

 This is the process of building up an actual sewing pattern that fits certain body measurements.
 The basic pants sloper is usually used for woven fabrics and has a classic silhouette.
 There are ways to modify it into various styles according to your designer vision.

 this article is about drafting a pattern from custom measurements, not altering a pattern.
 There is a difference between those two terms.
 Altering the pattern is a subject we are going to deal with in some of the following tutorials.

 Ways to approach drafting the pattern.

 There are different approaches to drafting the pattern – some chose to build the front panel first.
 Then, on top of it to build up the back panel.
-I prefer to use a method according to which both front and back panels of the pants pattern are drafted simultaneously.
+I prefer to use a method according to which both the front and back panels of the pants pattern are drafted simultaneously.
 This way the pattern is much easier to modify once it is drafted.

 You might find another technique more appealing, so feel free to use the one that works best for you.
 There is no right and wrong here.
 Also, this is a tutorial on the basics of drafting the pattern.
-If you would like to get a deeper into the subject and follow up with muslin adjustments and refining the fit, you might find this Patternmaking + Design: The Pants Sloper course useful.
+If you would like to get deeper into the subject and follow up with muslin adjustments and refining the fit, you might find this Patternmaking + Design: The Pants Sloper course useful.

-Taking the body measurements.
+Taking the body measurements for a pants pattern

 Taking the body measurements is the first step in the process.
 It is very important to take the accurate measurements.
 If